How to Run a Competitor Analysis to Smash Your Competition

 This allows you to work on the areas where you are lacking.

 Competitor analysis is an assessment of the strengths and weaknesses of your existing and prospective competitors.

-It also provides the strategies to identify the relative opportunities and threats.
+It also provides strategies to identify the relative opportunities and threats.

-It is a vital part of your marketing plan with which you can establish what kind of attributes you can put to attract the target market.
+It is a vital part of your marketing plan to establish what kind of attributes you can put to attract the target market.

 Likewise, what makes your products and services outstandingly unique.

 For the smooth running of a business, a comprehensive analysis is required to optimise the combination of resources and forecast your profitability.